 1. Visual Inspections

 Each day, allocate a few minutes to visually inspect the boiler and the surrounding area.
+For steam boilers, it is crucial to check water levels, pressure, and ensure the proper functioning of safety controls.
 Check for any signs of leakage, unusual noises, or smells.
 Leakage can be a sign of malfunctioning valves or seals and should be addressed immediately to prevent further damage.
+Additionally, observe the burner flame for stability and proper combustion, as irregularities may indicate issues that need attention for improved efficiency.

 Boiler pressure should be monitored daily.
 Most boilers operate within a specific pressure range, which is usually detailed in the user manual.
 If the pressure is too high or too low, it could indicate issues such as leaks or blockages in the system.